Sign in →

 The most common manifestations of infection are mild and may include epigastric pain, mild diarrhea, nausea, and vomiting.
 At the site of filariform penetration, skin may be inflamed and itchy-this is referred to as "ground itch."
 Migration of the larva through the lungs and up the trachea can produce a dry cough, wheezing, and mild hemoptysis.
 Eosinophilia, though common among patients with strongyloidiasis, is not a universal finding, and the absence of eosinophilia cannot be used to rule-out infection.

 In some patients, particularly those with a depressed immune system, the rhabditiform larvae may mature into the infectious filariform larvae in the gastrointestinal tract and lead to autoinfection.
 The filariform larvae subsequently penetrate the gastrointestinal mucosa, migrate to the lungs, and can complete their lifecycle.
 Low-level autoinfection can maintain the nematode in the host for years to decades.
 Among patients who become severely immunocompromised, however, autoinfection may lead to hyperinfection and fatal disseminated disease.
-Hyperinfection has also been associated with underlying human T-cell lymphotropic virus type 1 infection.
+Hyperinfection has also been associated with underlying human T-cell lymphotropic virus type 1 (HTLV-1) infection.
 Uncontrolled, the larvae can disseminate to the lungs, heart, liver, and central nervous system.
 Septicemia and meningitis are common in cases of Strongyloides hyperinfection due to seeding of the bloodstream and central nervous system with bacteria originating from the gastrointestinal tract.

 Reference Values